Instructor: Tim Chumley

 Course plan

-Our plan is to cover parts of the first 11 chapters of the textbook, as well as parts of later chapters, time permitting.
-Below is a rough outline of what is to be covered week by week through the semester.
+Our plan is to cover parts of the first 10 chapters of the textbook, as well as parts of later chapters, time permitting.
+Below is a rough week by week outline of the semester which will be updated regularly.
 Please check back regularly for precise details on what is covered, as well as postings of class materials like lecture notes.

-• Class materials: Lecture notes, Graphical analysis, cobweb.m script
+• Class materials: Lecture notes, worksheet, Desmos cobweb plotter

 • After class: Think about the role slope plays in today’s worksheet examples and its relationship to attracting and repelling fixed points.